Loss tolerant cross-Kerr enhancement via modulated squeezing

 In particular, the parameters used in the numerical simulations shown in Fig. \ref{fig:colormaps and Trotterized channel} were taken from an experimental setting that utilizes a rubidium vapour-filled hollow-core photonic bandgap fiber \cite{venkataraman2013phase}.
 In this platform, a cross-Kerr modulated phase shift of $3\times 10^{-4}$ is produced over a $\approx 9 \text{ cm}$ long fiber.
-Assuming that this phase shift can be replicated four times within a single Trotter step in the low-loss optical fiber described in \cite{amrani2021low}, we estimated the total loss rate used in the numerical simulations as $\eta t = 5.76\times10^{-4}\,\text{dB}$ per mode \cite{computinglossrate}.
-In a recent work \cite{liu2024entanglement} a squeezing strength of $r = 7.5\,\text{dB}$ has been generated in optical fiber type systems, which would within the considered parameter regime allow for improving the phase shifts currently achievable in these systems by about an order of magnitude with a gate error of $\epsilon\leq 10^{-2}$ (see Fig. \ref{fig:colormaps and Trotterized channel} (b)).
+Assuming that this phase shift can be replicated four times within a single Trotter step in the low-loss optical fiber described in \cite{amrani2021low}, we estimated the total loss rate used in the numerical simulations as $\eta t = 5.76\times10^{-4}\,\text{dB}$ per mode.
+The overall loss rate is computed through the minimum attenuation rate $ = 1.6\times10^{-5}\,\text{dB/cm}$ reported in \cite{amrani2021low} for a hollow-core photonic crystal fiber, assuming a fiber with a total length of $36\,\text{cm}$.
+We further note that the attenuation rate reported in \cite{amrani2021low} has been demonstrated for a field at $1050\text{ nm}$ wavelength, whereas the cross-Kerr modulated phase shift in \cite{venkataraman2013phase} is observed in a field at $\approx 780\text{ nm}$.
+In a recent work \cite{liu2024entanglement} a squeezing strength of $r = 7.5\,\text{dB}$ has been generated in optical fibers type systems, which would within the considered parameter regime allow for improving the phase shifts currently achievable in these platforms by about an order of magnitude with a gate error of $\epsilon\leq 10^{-2}$ (see Fig. \ref{fig:colormaps and Trotterized channel} (b)).
 As such, we expect that significantly larger controlled phase shifts may be achievable in optical fibers through the developed squeezing protocols.

 Nanophotonic waveguides are also a viable platform for implementing the cross-Kerr amplification sequences.
 Both, squeezed light \cite{kashiwazaki2020continuous, Pysher:09,Chen:22} and cross-Kerr modulated phase shifts \cite{Zhang:16, Hsieh:07, cui2022situ} can be generated in these systems.
 Squeezed light with a squeezing strength as large as $r=8\,\text{dB}$ has been generated in nanophotonic waveguides \cite{kashiwazaki2023over}, which corresponds to an amplification factor of $\cosh^{2}(2r) \approx 10.45$.
 Meanwhile, cross-Kerr modulated phase shifts of the order of $10^{-7}$ are expected in nanophotonic waveguides with waveguide losses $\approx2\,\text{dB/cm}$ \cite{10.1063/1.3257378}.
 In recent studies a significant reduction in photon losses has been demonstrated in lithium niobate and silicon nitride waveguides, achieving loss rates of $4 \times 10^{-2}\,\text{dB/cm}$ \cite{li2023high} and $3.4 \times 10^{-4}\,\text{dB/cm}$ \cite{Liu:22}, respectively.
 We expect that further improvements in hybrid systems \cite{churaev2023heterogeneously,Chang:17} will pave the way for achieving large controlled phase shifts in nanophotonic waveguides through the protocols developed here.